La Viuda Millonaria

 That old lady you married

-The girl and her mother
+The girl and her mom

-That afternoon they were preparing a dinner
+That afternoon were preparing dinner

-I hid among the solar
+I hid in the yard

-Don't marry creatures who only suck coins
+Don’t marry kids who only want your money

-Besides, you are old and you are sick
+Besides, you’re old and always sick

-The old lady answers
+The old lady replied

-Dying with rage, girl, don't be rude
+Fuming, girl don’t be rude

 And now is when I consider myself tender